front-end-foundations/6-Basilica/readme.md

 }
 ```

-* Create a `scss` directory at the _top level_ of the project folder (e.g. not in the app folder)
+* Create a `scss` directory in the project folder
-* Save or copy `styles.css` into it as `styles.scss` - note the `.scss` suffix
+* Save or copy `styles.css` into it renamed to `styles.scss` - note the `.scss` suffix

-For today's class, I have created a folder `scss/imports` and a new file `scss/styles.scss`.
-Examine them.
+Note: for today's class, I have created a folder `scss/imports` and a new file `scss/imports/_base.scss` together with changes to the `styles.scss` file.
+Examine them now.
 We will come back to them later.

 Run the SASS processor and test your setup by temporarily adding the following to the scss file: